Get insider access

 This monitor comes with a few extra features, including:

-• Dark Stabilizer: Adjusts the gamma in dark scenes so that you see opponents better.
+• Dark Stabilizer: Adjusts gamma in dark scenes so that you see opponents better.

 • FPS counter: Displays an overlay showing the current frame rate.

 • NVIDIA Reflex Latency Analyzer: This feature measures the latency of your entire setup, letting you see which sources have the highest latency.
-You need an NVIDIA 900 Series or newer graphics card and a compatible mouse for it to work.
-You have to connect your mouse to the USB port underneath the bottom bezel with a mouse symbol next to it.
+You need to connect a compatible mouse to the designated USB port on the monitor for it to work.

 Features